abderrahmane1010/SecureWebAudit/Readme.md

 ## Description

-**SecureWebAudit** is a web security analysis tool designed to audit HTTP headers and detect XSS (Cross-Site Scripting) vulnerabilities in websites.
-It aims to provide insights into the security configurations of web headers and identify potential areas where a website may be susceptible to XSS attacks.
+**SecureWebAudit** is a professional-grade web security analysis tool meticulously crafted to bolster your website's defenses.
+It specializes in scrutinizing HTTP headers and pinpointing XSS (Cross-Site Scripting) vulnerabilities, ensuring robust security configurations and shielding against potential cyber threats.

 ## Key Features